RMalkiv/xztrainer/docs/index.md

 #### 3.2.
 Implement your Trainable

-You need to implement your custom training logic by subclassing a `XZTrainable` class.
+You need to implement your custom training logic by inheriting from a `XZTrainable` class.

 Trainable is used for:

-* forward pass code, including loss computation;
+- forward pass code, including loss computation;
-* specifying what metrics you want to calculate while training (xztrainer uses torchmetrics for updating and calculating the metrics since it supports distributed metric computation out of the box, see [torchmetrics](https://lightning.ai/docs/torchmetrics/stable/) docs);
+- specifying what metrics you want to calculate while training (xztrainer uses torchmetrics for updating and calculating the metrics since it supports distributed metric computation out of the box, see [torchmetrics](https://lightning.ai/docs/torchmetrics/stable/) docs);
-* specifying some other callbacks, such as model loading callback or logging callback
+- specifying some other callbacks, such as model loading callback or logging callback

 Use [xztrainer trainable docs](trainable.md) to see full list of functions you can implement in your Trainable.